Bug report #4547

 Since I cannot test it with Japanese lang, please, could you try the branch grass_jp_enc from my repo and report if it works?

-#11 Updated by Minoru Akagi almost 12 years ago
+#11 Updated by Minoru Akagi about 12 years ago

 Giuseppe Sucameli wrote: